fighterpoul/gitflow_authors_linter/README.md

     max_open_branches_per_author: 4 # mandatory
 ```

-2. Run `gitflow-linter` - it should automatically recognize that the plugin must be used to check the given rule
+2. Run `gitflow-linter` - it should automatically recognize that the plugin must be used to check the given rule.

 # Motivation

 The plugin is there for the two reasons:
-1. Demonstrate how you may extend `gitflow-linter` by using plugins
+1. Demonstrate how you may extend ``gitflow-linter`` by using plugins

 1. Provide an additional step that verifies a given repository against authors

-Therefore, it is supposed to be at the same time useful and educative.
+Therefore, it is supposed to be at the same time both useful and educative.